Mosscare St. Vincent's Housing Group Limited (4857) - Regulatory Judgement: 26 November 2025

 Consumer – C1 – May 2025

-We have also reviewed the information contained in Mosscare St. Vincent’s published performance information and regulatory returns to gain assurance that this information is consistent with an assessment of a consumer grade of C1.
+We also reviewed the information contained in Mosscare St. Vincent’s published performance information and regulatory returns to gain assurance that this information is consistent with an assessment of a consumer grade of C1.

-During the inspection we saw evidence that Mosscare St. Vincent’s provides an effective repairs service to tenants and takes action to improve the service and outcomes for tenants when issues occur.
-It identified issues with the timeliness of non-emergency repairs, and in response it undertook a comprehensive review while implementing mitigating actions and made changes to the repair service to deliver improved outcomes for tenants.
-We saw evidence that in the twelve months preceding the 2024 inspection, Mosscare St. Vincent’s delivered significant improvements in the delivery of its day-to-day repairs service to ensure that it did not have a backlog.
+During the inspection, we saw evidence that Mosscare St. Vincent’s provides an effective repairs service to tenants and takes action to improve the service and outcomes for tenants when issues occur.
+It identified issues with the timeliness of non-emergency repairs and in response, it undertook a comprehensive review while implementing mitigating actions and made changes to the repair service to deliver improved outcomes for tenants.
+We saw evidence that, in the twelve months preceding the 2024 inspection, Mosscare St. Vincent’s delivered significant improvements in the delivery of its day-to-day repairs service to ensure that it did not have a backlog.

 In relation to the Neighbourhood and Community Standard, we gained assurance through the previous inspection that Mosscare St. Vincent’s works with appropriate partners to deter and tackle anti-social behaviour and hate incidents in the neighbourhoods where it provides social housing.